tonbaharry/movie_rating_rat/README.md

 Contributing

-Feel free to contact via teamnice2014@gmail.com if you have any sugggestions on how we can improve this project.
+Feel free to contact us via teamnice2014@gmail.com if you have any sugggestions on how we can improve this project.

 License